 Our faculty practice at sites across the Southwestern Medical District and in the Dallas community.
-Inpatient services are provided at Parkland Memorial Hospital, UT Southwestern University Hospitals, and Children’s Medical Center.
-Outpatient surgical care is provided at Parkland’s Simmons Ambulatory Surgery Center, and UT Southwestern’s Outpatient Building.
+Inpatient services are provided at Parkland Memorial Hospital, UT Southwestern University Hospital, and Children’s Health℠.
+Outpatient surgical care is provided at Parkland’s Simmons Ambulatory Surgical Center, and UT Southwestern’s Outpatient Building.

 Neighborhood-based Parkland clinics provide family planning and gynecologic care to women in areas traditionally underserved.
-These community clinics are staffed by Parkland nurse practitioners operating under protocol and supervised by faculty from the General Obstetrics and Gynecology Division.
+These community clinics are staffed by Parkland nurse practitioners operating under protocol and supervised by faculty from the Division of General Obstetrics and Gynecology.

 Regardless of the venue, our goal is to provide well-woman care, as well as expertise in gynecologic specialty areas such as dysplasia, vulvology, sexual dysfunction, infectious diseases, minimally invasive surgery, contraception, and family planning.

-The Intermediate Care Center (ICC) at Parkland Memorial Hospital is one of only a few emergency rooms in the nation dedicated solely to triage and treating emergent and urgent obstetric and gynecologic problems.
+The Ob/Gyn Emergency Service (OGES) at Parkland Memorial Hospital is one of only a few emergency rooms in the nation dedicated solely to triage and treating emergent and urgent obstetric and gynecologic problems.

-The ICC is managed 24 hours a day by residents with faculty supervision.
+The OGES is managed 24 hours a day by residents with faculty supervision.
 Nurse practitioners operating under protocol treat the routine complaints and augment faculty and resident patient care.

 Minimally Invasive Surgery

 With the addition of faculty who have advanced training in laparoscopic and robotic techniques, the Division has broadened its residency training curriculum while offering less invasive surgical options to women under our care.
-We are proud to be able to provide minimally invasive surgical techniques in both the Parkland Health and Hospital System and the UT Southwestern Health System practices.
+We are proud to be able to provide minimally invasive surgical techniques in both the Parkland Health & Hospital System and the UT Southwestern University Hospitals and Clinics practices.

-Our UT Southwestern Health System practice offers several ambulatory venues for gynecology and well-woman preventive care, as well as access to specialists in cancer, reproductive endocrinology, and urogynecology.
+Our UT Southwestern practice offers several ambulatory venues for gynecology and well-woman preventive care, as well as access to specialists in cancer, reproductive endocrinology, and urogynecology.

 The Lowe Foundation Center for Women’s Preventative Health Care provides an integrated approach to health care for women who are peri- or postmenopausal.
 The Lowe Women’s Center is unique in having board-certified reproductive endocrinologists, as well as specialists in minimally invasive and robotic surgery and vulvar health among its practitioners.